dart-lang/language/accepted/future-releases/generalized-typedef-2018/feature-specification.md

-identifier `F` resolving to a non-generic type alias and a parameterized type `F<T1..Tk>` where `F` resolves to a generic type alias are treated identically to the same type checks and type tests performed with the type denoted by that identifier or parameterized type, and the expression evaluations work as if we had evaluated a fresh type variable bound to the denoted type as an expression.
+identifier `F` resolving to a non-generic type alias and a parameterized type `F<T1..Tk>` where `F` resolves to a generic type alias are treated identically to the same type checks and type tests performed with the type denoted by that identifier or parameterized type, and the evaluation of `F` respectively `F<T1..Tk>` as an expression works the same as evaluation of a fresh type variable bound to the denoted type.

 ## Versions